mgedmin/gitlab-trace/README.rst

       -p ID, --project ID   select GitLab project ('group/project' or the numeric ID)
-      --job ID              show the trace of GitLab CI job with this ID -b NAME, --branch NAME, --ref NAME
+      --job ID              show the trace of GitLab CI job with this ID --running             show the trace of the currently running GitLab CI job, if there is one (if there's more than one, picks the first one)
+      -b NAME, --branch NAME, --ref NAME
                             show the last pipeline of this git branch (default: the currently checked out branch)